PauloKeller/Devops/README.md

 # Devops

-A monorepo with courses or projects that I done to learn devops practices
+A repo with courses or projects that I done to learn devops practices